 - Fluctuating prices.
-Valuable metals fluctuate in price over small periods of time, sometimes with no apparent cause.
+Valuable metals fluctuate in price over short periods, sometimes without apparent cause.

 - Storage.
 Finding somewhere to store physical silver can be a hassle, and storing it with a broker comes with fees.

 - Fraud.
-It’s tempting to look for the lowest prices, but those prices could be too good to be true.
+It’s tempting to look for the lowest prices, but they could be too good to be true.
 When buying physical silver, trade with reputable dealers to avoid being fleeced.

 - Political and environmental events.
-Mining, refining and trading depends on often politicized resourcing and ownership, which threaten to drive up the cost for companies.
+Mining, refining and trading depend on often politicized resourcing and ownership, which threaten to drive up the cost for companies.

 You can invest in silver through options available to most commodities, including the purchase of silver coins and bullion itself.
 But be wary of fraudulent dealers when purchasing physical silver, and understand the potential for market fluctuations before investing in futures.

 Not sure silver is the right shiny addition to your portfolio?
 Compare your investing options across trading platforms and commodities to find the best fit with your budget, goals and tolerance for risk.